Vyxal/Vyxal/documentation/Tour.md

 µ...} # Sorting lambda.
 Equivalent to λ...}ṡ
 ```

+Mapping lambdas, filter lambdas, and sorting lambdas also have another special
+feature: multiple branches.
+Where a normal lambda only has a single code
+section, these lambdas can have multiple code sections.

+For mapping lambdas, each code section resets the context variable `n` to
+whatever is on the top of the inner stack.
+This will make more sense when
+context variables are discussed later.

+For filter lambdas, each code section acts as an additional filter.
+Essentially,
+the `|`s become logical ands.
+This is helpful for when you want to filter
+by multiple conditions without using multiple `n`s.

+For sorting lambdas, each code section acts as an additional key.
+The first
+code section is the primary key, the second code section is the secondary key,
+and so on.

 ## Context

 The concept of a "context" has been alluded to a few times now, but what is it?